No Down Payment: Critical

+Impact

 David Bowie, upon receiving his first fan letter from America in 1967, wrote the fan back and mentioned this film: "I hope one day to get to America.
 My manager tells me lots about it as he has been there many times with other acts he manages.
 I was watching an old film on TV the other night called No Down Payment a great film, but rather depressing if it is a true reflection of The American Way Of Life."